 Galen Henderson, MD, FNCS is Director of Neurocritical Care in the Department of Neurology and Chief Diversity & Inclusion Officer at Brigham and Women’s Hospital.
 A Mississippi native, he is a graduate of Tougaloo College, an Historically Black College and University (HBCU) in Jackson, Miss., and Brown Medical School.
 He completed his residency in the Harvard-Longwood Neurology Training Program and a fellowship in Neurocritical Care at the Brigham.
 Dr. Henderson subsequently joined the Brigham’s Neurology Department, where he became the director of Neurocritical Care in 2001.
 During his tenure, our neurocritical care service has grown from five to twenty beds and is now one of the busiest ICUs at the Brigham.

 Fred Mathieu graduated from Regis College with a Bachelor’s degree in Communication and Master’s degrees in Healthcare Administration and Organizational Communication.
 The main component of Fred’s studies involves the quality of healthcare for people of color, and he is passionate about advocating the importance of healthcare to underserved communities and bridging the gap between high-quality healthcare and lower-income areas.

 Please describe in 400-750 words your educational and professional goals, and how your participation in the BWH STARS Program will assist in meeting your goals.
 Be sure to articulate your qualifications and reasons for wishing to participate in the program.
 Please upload your personal statement to the application as a word document or PDF file.
 Be sure to include your last name as a header on all pages.

-Please have an official transcript sent to: email@example.com.
+Please have an unofficial transcript sent to: firstname.lastname@example.org.